Nudjed/pragmatica/projects.md

 ---
-home: true
+blog_index: true
-title: A digital transformation consultancy.
+layout: ArticleList
+title: Projects & insights
 description: Pragmatica brings a fresh approach to consulting through investing in our partnerships with clients and sharing in the value we help create.
-actionText: learn more
-actionLink: /capability.html
-layout: Home
 ---